cupakromer/rspec-tutorial/README.md

 ## Assumptions About Your Environment and Knowledge

-In general we assume you don't know anything about RSpec.
+In general we assume you don't have any prior knowledge about RSpec.
 We do assume you have some knowledge of:

   * Ruby
   * Bundler and Ruby gems